 This flagship main campus at the heart of Birmingham’s fast-developing Eastside district, and just a short walk from the city centre, is where most students on Design, Media, Acting, Engineering, Computing, Built Environment, Law, Social Sciences, Business and English courses are based.
 The campus also features library, IT and student support facilities, together with a base for our Students’ Union, which incorporates the Grade II listed Eagle and Ball pub.
 Our facilities are located alongside Eastside City Park – the first new urban park in Birmingham for over 130 years, which provides a superb space for relaxing in summer as well as a venue for events and activities.

 The University makes available the whole range of its introductory, intermediate, and advanced courses to visiting students with appropriate preparation.
 As is normal in England, all degrees are three year degrees, so SDSU considers upper-division to be Year 2 (Level 5) and beyond.

-Theatre/Drama students may only take First-Year modules/classes during the Fall term and therefore receive lower-division credit at SDSU.
+Theatre/Drama students: The BCU theatre program is well respected, but given the conservatory program structure visiting students may only take First-Year modules/classes during the Fall term and therefore receive lower-division credit at SDSU.

 All courses are taught in English.

 See BCU Semester Dates webpage for more specific calendar; all visiting students will receive more details upon acceptance.